Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 Here are some info about me:

-- 🏫 A 19 y/o college undergraduate EE student from HK<br>
+- 🏫 A 19 y/o year 1 undergraduate EE student<br>
 &emsp;&ensp; _(aka. 🌟 a passionate developer and open-source enthusiast.)_

 - 💻 "Programming" since 2022<br>